 We currently derive the majority of our software revenue from our Galaxy Backup and Recovery software application.
-Sales of Galaxy Backup and Recovery represented approximately 81% of our total software revenue for the six months ended September 30, 2007.
+Sales of Galaxy Backup and Recovery represented approximately 79% of our total software revenue for the nine months ended December 31, 2007 and 83% of our total software revenue for fiscal 2007.
 In addition, we derive the majority of our services revenue from customer and technical support associated with our Galaxy Backup and Recovery software application.
-We anticipate that we will continue to derive a majority of our software and services revenue from our Galaxy Backup and Recovery software application for the foreseeable future.
+The increase in software revenue generated by our non-Galaxy Backup and Recovery software products, or emerging products, was primarily driven by new components and enhancements related to our CommVault Simpana 7.0 software suite.
+We anticipate that emerging products software revenue as an overall percentage of our total software revenue will increase in the future as we expand our domestic and international sales activities and continue to build brand awareness.
+However, we anticipate that we will continue to derive a majority of our software and services revenue from our Galaxy Backup and Recovery software and services revenue from our Galaxy Backup and Recovery software and services revenue from our Galaxy Backup and Recovery software application for the foreseeable future.